 Vinyasa yoga: This type of yoga is popular for its fluid movements and intensive practice.
 This is a very common type of yoga where teachers will lead their classes smoothly from pose to pose.
 These classes also promote focusing on aligning your breath with your movement.

-I personally practice Vinyasa yoga and am honestly terrified of Bikram yoga.
+I personally practice Vinyasa yoga and am honestly terrified of Hot Yoga.
 I sweat enough in my class without the added incentive.
 There are other types that I’d love to delve into as I learn and grow in my own practice.
 Any recommendations on what I should try next?